Propel Philanthropy Supports Social Impact Infrastructure Building

 Childs

-Each of us are committed to causes that hold profound importance that serve deserving needs.
-But unless we also come together to build a fully-functioning, properly-resourced social impact ecosystem, all our efforts are at risk of being significantly less effective.
-Given the scale of present challenges—from systemic inequities to climate change to the global health crises—today’s solutions demand that we invest in the infrastructure, resources, and long-lasting accelerators needed to propel philanthropy and other sectors from half-throttle to full speed ahead.
-Together we can create a better future for all!
+Many of us are committed to advancing important, deserving causes.
+But unless we also build a fully-functioning, well-resourced social impact ecosystem, all our efforts are at risk of being compromised.
+Given the unprecedented challenges we now face — from systemic inequities to climate change to threats to our democracy — we must work together to propel philanthropy and all sectors from half-throttle to full speed ahead.
+We must create regenerative resources such as increased generosity, volunteerism, and socially impactful technologies.
+We must address the polycrisis that affects all of us!

 Joc banner